TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 # Tobas Setup Assistant

-Tobas Setup Assistant is a GUI tool for generating configuration files necessary to fly drones using Tobas.
+The Tobas Setup Assistant is a GUI tool designed for creating configuration files needed to operate drones with Tobas.
-It loads the URDF created on the previous page and configures items not expressed in the URDF, such as the aerodynamics of propellers and controllers.
+It utilizes the URDF created in the previous steps and allows for the configuration of elements not expressed in the URDF, such as propeller aerodynamics and controller settings.

-## Create a Catkin Workspace
+## Creating a Catkin Workspace

 ---

-Tobas Setup Assistant creates a ROS package containing all the necessary configuration files for using Tobas with the user's drone.
+To use Tobas with your drone, you need to create a ROS package containing all necessary configuration files.
-A catkin workspace is required for this, which can be created using the following commands:
+This requires a catkin workspace, which can be set up with the following commands:

 ```bash
 $ mkdir -p ~/catkin_ws/src